Overview of COMPMNGR's judge's marking device system for Internet devices (smart phones and compact tablet computers)

 form.
 Marks submitted on paper are entered manually into the form.

-(6) Go to step (3) and do it all over again for the next heat.
+(6) Go to step (3) and do it all over again for the next heat or block of heats.

 To use the Internet device judging feature requires you to purchase the web page